Write a listener for a Microsoft Azure solution

 Install the Microsoft Azure SDK version 1.7 or 1.8 on your development machine.

 Update the listener code by removing the message buffer related classes and methods, and then replace them with QueueClient and Receive.
 Be sure to use the desired read mode: RetrieveAndDelete or PeekLock.
 For more information about reading messages from a queue, see Queues, Topics, and Subscriptions.

 No Microsoft Dynamics CRM configuration changes are necessary as long as the queue endpoint uses the same solution path that the message buffer had used.

 In addition to the queue listener described previously, you can write a listener for three other service bus contracts that are supported by Microsoft Dynamics CRM: one-way, two-way, and REST.
 A one-way listener can read and process a message posted to the service bus.
-A two-way listener can do the same but can also return a string of some information back to Microsoft Dynamics CRM.
+A two-way listener can do the same but can also return a string of some information back to CRM.
 A REST listener is the same as the two-way listener except that it works with a REST endpoint.
 Notice that these listeners must be actively listening at a service endpoint to read a message sent over the service bus.
-If the listener is not listening when Microsoft Dynamics CRM attempts to post a message to the service bus, the message does not get sent.
+If the listener isn’t listening when Microsoft Dynamics CRM attempts to post a message to the service bus, the message doesn’t get sent.

 Writing a listener is structured around what is known as ABC: address, binding, and contract.
 The following information identifies the ABCs of a one-way listener.

 After your listener is registered with an endpoint, the listener’s Execute method is invoked whenever a message is posted to the service bus by Microsoft Dynamics CRM.
-The Execute method does not return any data from the method call.
-For more information, see the one-way listener sample, Sample: One-Way Listener.
+The Execute method doesn’treturn any data from the method call.
+For more information, see the one-way listener sample, Sample: One-way listener.